tfausak/purescript-neon/README.markdown

 - Functions should take their subject last.
 This means `add x y` is really `y + x`.
 Consider calling functions with `:`, like `y :add x`.

+- Everything should be documented with examples.
+Type signatures are not a substitute for documentation.

 - Type classes should be lawless.
 This means `zero` doesn't have to be the additive identity.
 That's recommended, but not necessary.